-The International Maternal Pediatric Adolescent AIDS Clinical Trials (IMPAACT) Network is a global collaboration of investigators, institutions, community representatives, and other partners organized for the purpose of evaluating prevention and treatment interventions for HIV and HIV-associated complications and co-infections, including tuberculosis (TB), in infants, children, adolescents, and pregnant and postpartum women through the conduct of high quality clinical trials.
-IMPAACT's vision and overall goal is to end the worldwide HIV epidemic among these vulnerable populations.
-To achieve this goal, the IMPAACT Network evaluates novel and durable treatments for both HIV and TB, strategies for antiretroviral treatment (ART)-free remission, and strategies to address the complications, co-morbidities, and co-infections affecting these populations of interest with or at risk of HIV.
+The International Maternal Pediatric Adolescent AIDS Clinical Trials (IMPAACT) Network is a global collaboration of investigators, institutions, community representatives, and other partners organized for the purpose of evaluating prevention and treatment interventions for human immunodeficiency virus (HIV) and HIV-associated complications and co-morbidities, including tuberculosis (TB), in infants, children, adolescents, and pregnant and postpartum people through the conduct of high quality clinical trials.
+IMPAACT's vision and overall goal is to end the worldwide HIV epidemic among these populations.
+To achieve this goal, the IMPAACT Network evaluates novel and durable treatments for both HIV and TB, strategies for antiretroviral treatment (ART)-free remission, and strategies to address the complications and co-morbidities affecting these populations of interest with or at risk of HIV.

 IMPAACT was formed in 2006 through a merger of investigators from the Pediatric AIDS Clinical Trials Group (PACTG) and the Perinatal Scientific Working Group of the HIV Prevention Trials Network (HPTN).
-Following re-competition of leadership grants in 2013-2014, a new seven-year funding cycle began in December 2014.
-The Network was successfully re-competed in 2020, with a new seven-year funding cycle beginning in December 2020.
+Following recompetition of leadership grants in 2013-2014, a new seven-year funding cycle began in December 2014.
+The Network was successfully recompeted in 2020, with a new seven-year funding cycle beginning in December 2020.

 Overall support and funding for IMPAACT is provided by the National Institute of Allergy and Infectious Diseases (NIAID), with support and co-funding from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), and the National Institute of Mental Health (NIMH), all components of the United States National Institutes of Health (NIH).
-See Section 1.5, below, for additional details related to NIH support of IMPAACT.
+See Section 1.5 for additional details related to NIH support of IMPAACT.